TrueWinter/serverMon/README.md

 - `{servermon_domain}/monitors` will show a list of monitors configured
 - `{servermon_domain}/ping/{internal_id}` will show a graph of data collected for that monitor

+By default, data from the past 24 hours is shown.
+The amount of data shown can be customised using query parameters:

+- Hours: `?h=2` will show 2 hours of data.
+You can change this to get up to 24 hours of data
+- Days: `?d=5` will show 5 days of data.
+You can change this to get up to 30 days of data

+Currently, these cannot both be used at the same time.

 # License

 MIT License